Cristian-Baeza/Cristian-Baeza/README.md

 ### 🌎 Hola Mundo!

 - 🦒 About me ...
-Originally from 🇲🇽 Mexico City, I am a Marine Corps veteran and a recent graduate from Code Platoon's full-stack software engineer program.
-Currently pursuing my love for software development, and teaching.
+Originally from 🇲🇽 Mexico City, I am a Marine Corps veteran and a current summer intern at ShopRunner.
+Currently pursuing my love for software development and teaching.
 Always striving to keep a positive attitude, strong work ethic and a sense of humor.

 - 🔭 I’m currently working on ...
 Group Project!
 D8Nite app
 - 🌱 I’m currently learning ...
 Python, OOP, SQL, Vue.js